Alignak-monitoring/alignak-doc/source/20_annexes/host.rst

   This directive is used to define the number of “time units" between regularly scheduled checks of the host.
 Unless you've changed the :ref:`interval_length <configuration/main-advanced#interval_length>` directive from the default value of 60, this number will mean minutes.
 More information on this value can be found in the :ref:`check scheduling <advanced/checkscheduling>` documentation.

 retry_interval
   This directive is used to define the number of “time units" to wait before scheduling a re-check of the hosts.
 Hosts are rescheduled at the retry interval when they have changed to a non-UP state.
 Once the host has been retried **max_check_attempts** times without a change in its status, it will revert to being scheduled at its “normal" rate as defined by the **check_interval** value.
 Unless you've changed the :ref:`interval_length <configuration/main-advanced#interval_length>` directive from the default value of 60, this number will mean minutes.
-More information on this value can be found in the :ref:`check cheduling <advanced/checkscheduling>` documentation.
+More information on this value can be found in the :ref:`check scheduling <advanced/checkscheduling>` documentation.

 active_checks_enabled
   This directive is used to determine whether or not active checks (either regularly scheduled or on-demand) of this host are enabled.
 Values: 0 = disable active host checks, 1 = enable active host checks.